facebookarchive/webscalesql-5.6/support-files/MacOSX/ReadMe.txt

        available for download (http://support.apple.com/kb/TA25017).
        Alternatively, you can ignore the bundled MySQL server and install MySQL from the package or tarball installation.

-   Copyright (c) 1997, 2014, Oracle and/or its affiliates.
-All rights reserved.
-Legal Notices